johnlpage/POCDriver/README.md

 Basic usage
 -----------

-If run with no arguments POCDriver will insert records onto a monogdb running on localhost as quickly as possible.
+If run with no arguments POCDriver will insert records onto a mongoDB running on localhost as quickly as possible.
 There will be only the _id index and records will have 10 fields.

 Use --print to see what the records look like.